namitms/FindMeFoodTrucks/README.md

 1. Performance testing
 4. Disaster recovery testing
 1. Any items described described outside the 'In-Scope' section of this document

+## Implementation
+The services for finding the food truck is hosted as public Web APIs on Microsoft Azure.
+The API takes the following parameters as input:
+* Longitude - The search location's longitude
+    * Datatype : Double
+    * Range : 180 to -180
+    * e.g. : -122.39
+* Latitude - The search location's latitude
+    * Datatype : Double
+    * Range : 180 to -180
+    * e.g. : 37.787
+* Radius - The radius in meters to perform the search from the search location's coordinates
+    * Datatype : Long
+    * Range : 1 to 10000(soft limit)
+    * e.g. : 37.787
+* Search String - A free form search search string
+    * Datatype : String
+    * Range : 0 to 100 characters (soft limit)
+    * e.g. : Chicken or Mexican

+### Authentication
+The service implements APIKey authentication.
+The service expects a API key to be passed as a parameter in the request header.

+e.g. APIKey:MyKey

 # Important links
 * :link: [Solution Architecture](https://github.com/namitms/FindMeFoodTrucks/blob/master/Design/Architecture/Solution%20Architecture.md)